kelvinlee0225/NumericConverter/README.md

 # NumericConverter
-This is a program that changes Roman numbers into arabic's and vice versa.
+This library converts Arabic numbers into Roman characters and vice versa.